helenamrusso/Malpighiaceae_supplementary/README.md

 # Folders

 ## Qemistree
-This folder contains .qzv files for tree visualization, and the Jupyter Notebook for running Qemistree in Qiime2 plugin.
+This folder contains .qzv files for tree visualization, and the Jupyter Notebook for running Qemistree in Qiime2 plugin (more information in https://github.com/biocore/q2-qemistree).

 ##### Empress visualization
 The .zip contains two .qzv files.
 These .qzv files are the results obtained from the chemical hierarchy analysis (Qemistree), which can be interactively explored in EMPRESS.